 Welcome to Level II Fieldwork!
-This handbook is meant to orient you to policies and guidelines related to the requirements for fieldwork (FW) education at the LSUHSC-NO Master of Occupational Therapy Program.
+This handbook is meant to orient you to policies and guidelines related to the requirements for fieldwork (FW) education at the LSU Health New Orleans Master of Occupational Therapy Program.
 The Academic Fieldwork Coordinator is available to further clarify any information included in this handbook.

-Clinical education provides opportunities for students to develop necessary skills and abilities expected for entry-level proficiency in occupational therapy.
+Clinical education provides opportunities for students to develop the necessary skills and abilities expected for entry-level proficiency in occupational therapy.
 There is a strong emphasis on encouraging clinical reasoning and critical thinking in working with clients of all ages, cultures, and disability status.
-The LSUSHC-NO Master of Occupational Therapy Program is committed to preparing practitioners who can successfully fulfill the responsibilities of assuming the professional role in an ever-changing healthcare environment.
+The LSU Health New Orleans Master of Occupational Therapy Program is committed to preparing practitioners who can successfully fulfill the responsibilities of assuming a professional role in an ever-changing healthcare environment.

-Please review this manual prior to beginning your FW II to become familiar with your responsibilities during this phase of your education.
+Please review this manual before beginning FW II to familiarize yourself with your responsibilities during this phase of your education.